Lehrhaus Judaica > Courses > Why We Need Heschel More Now Than Ever Before

 He served as a US Army chaplain after ordination and spent a year in Vietnam.
 He is rabbi emeritus of Congregation Kol Emeth in Palo Alto, which he served for thirty-three years.
 He was deeply involved in interfaith work to promote pluralism, mutual respect, and common cause; and he has been equally committed to nurturing bonds among the streams of Jewish expression.

 He has had an abiding interest in reconciliation efforts in the Middle East as a supporter of the Open House in Ramle, the Al Amal School near Bethlehem, and Rabbis for Human Rights.
 He is past president of the Northern California Board of Rabbis, among other positions in the Jewish and interfaith communities.
-He is the author of Torah of Reconciliation (Gefen, 2012), Bridging Word and World, and Mini Adventures in Jerusalem (both from Hadassah Word Press, 2017) He is married to Lorri, and they have been blessed with four sons, four daughters-in-law and nine grandchildren.
+He is the author of Torah of Reconciliation (Gefen, 2012), Bridging Word and World, and Mini Adventures in Jerusalem (both from Hadassah Word Press, 2017).
+In 2018, he published a sequel: More Mini Adventures in Jerusalem.
+He is married to Lorri, and they have been blessed with four sons, four daughters-in-law and nine grandchildren.

 Peretz Wolf-Prusan is the Chief Program Officer and a Senior Educator at Lehrhaus Judaica.
 From 1975 to 1985 he was actively involved in informal education (UAHC Camp Swig) and in the creation of Jewish scribal art.
 From 1985 to 1990 he attended the Hebrew Union College-Jewish Institute of Religion, receiving his MAHL and Rabbinic Ordination.
 From 1990 to 2010 he served Congregation Emanu-El of San Francisco as Rabbi and Educator, and in 2002, he was awarded the Covenant Award as “An Exceptional Jewish Educator who has had a significant impact on others, in recognition of his outstanding contributions to the transmission of Jewish knowledge, values, and identity.”
 At Lehrhaus since 2010, he is engaged in community education for the Bay Area, focusing on conferences, retreats, tours, the Bay Area Community Talmud Circle, and Lehrhaus Philosophy Circle, and adjunct faculty for the JFCS Holocaust Center.